Updated on April 2, 2019

 No plans for a weekend?
 Don't stay home!
 We have some amazing hiking near New York City.
 I will go to the ends of the earth (like Patagonia, Chile or Tongariro Crossing, New Zealand) to find some amazing views and beautiful hikes.
 Too often.
 I forget to look in my backyard.
 A quick weekend getaway is easy and inexpensive.
 To figure out where to go, I used a cool free tool I previously wrote about here “finding the best hiking trails“.
 The tool is called New York New Jersey Trail Conference.

 Looking to kill two birds with one stone (hiking and getting SPG elite stay credit), I started by searching for Starwood hotels near both nyc and the hiking areas.
-The 3 SPG hotels that made the most sense were Sheraton Tarrytown, Four Points Newburgh Stewart Airport and Four Points Scranton (Check them out on Booking or Agoda).
+The 3 SPG hotels that made the most sense were Sheraton Tarrytown, Four Points Newburgh Stewart Airport and Four Points Scranton (Check them out on Booking).
 There are a few others if you head farther north east into Connecticut and Massachusetts which I may try out in the future.

 I used 7k SPG points to book one night at Four Points Newburgh Stewart Airport, which I reviewed here.
 This hotel stay is not really necessary and the price was a bit steep as I could drive to the trail in a bit over an hour from Manhattan.
 Anyway, I wanted to get an early start and of course, get one stay towards my platinum status.